samertm/rollup-plugin-typescript2/README.md

 	By default, the tsconfig search path is the current working directory.
 Set this to a string to change the search path.

+* `hostWorkingDirectory`: process.cwd()

+	By default, the language services host working directory is the current working directory.
+Set this string to change the language services host working directory.

 ### Watch mode

 The way typescript handles type-only imports and ambient types effectively hides them from rollup watch, because import statements are not generated and changing them doesn't trigger a rebuild.